nicholasdille/dille.name/_posts/2021/2021-06-17-webinar-kubernetes.md

 - Slide Deck
 - Kubernetes
 ---
 [heise Academy](https://heise-academy.de/) has organized a series of [webinars around containers and Kubernetes](https://webinare.heise.de/kubernetes/).
 I had the honour to contribute two half-day webinars - one about Docker for beginners and a second one about Kubernetes for beginners.
+On June 17th, I held the second one with 250 attendees.

 <img src="/media/2021/06/conductor-5157150_1920.jpg" style="object-fit: center; object-position: center 30%; width: 100%; height: 150px;" />